jhnhng/EMigD/README.md

-# trekR (Migration Classifier)
+# EMigD (Migration Classifier)

-The aim of `trekR` is to automate the classification of individuals, as a migrant or non-migrant, across a continuous scale.
-I would recommend first looking over the article "Setting Up the Data"" under the articles tab, before looking at how to use the functions in the `trekR` package shown under "Using the functions in `trekR`".
+The aim of `EMigD` is to automate the classification of individuals, as a migrant or non-migrant, across a continuous scale.
+I would recommend first looking over the article "Setting Up the Data"" under the articles tab, before looking at how to use the functions in the `EMigD` package shown under "Using the functions in `EMigD`".

 To accomplish this: